1st Minnesota Infantry Regiment: Antietam

 During General John Sedgwick's ill-fated assault on the West Woods, the regiment suffered significant casualties (1 officer killed, 3 officers wounded, 15 enlisted killed, 79 enlisted wounded, 24 enlisted missing, for a total of 122 [28%] of 435 engaged) as Union forces were routed on that part of the field.
 The brigade commander noted, "The First Minnesota Regiment fired with so much coolness and accuracy that they brought down [three times one] of the enemy's flags, and finally cut the flag-staff in two."

 Gettysburg

 July 2

-July 2, 1863 is the day the 1st Minnesota is most remembered for.
-During the second day's fighting at Gettysburg, the regiment stopped the Confederates from splitting the Union line, pushing the Union off of Cemetery Ridge and overrunning the battery there that could have been then turned on the North.
-The actions of the 1st Minnesota saved the battle.
+The regiment's most famous action occurred during the second day's fighting at Gettysburg.
+On said day, Major General Winfield Scott Hancock ordered the 1st Minnesota, composed of roughly 250 men, to charge into Cadmus M. Wilcox Alabama Brigade, 1,700 men, of Richard H. Anderson's Division, Third Corps, Army of Northern Virginia.
+Although the regiment was outnumbered by a ratio of at least 5 to 1, charging was Hancock's only opportunity to buy time for Union reinforcements to arrive.
+One survivor stated afterward that he expected the advance to result in "death or wounds to us all."
+The regiment immediately obeyed the order and Hancock was reportedly amazed at the unit's discipline, valor, and tremendous sacrifice.
+This action blunted the Confederate attack and helped preserve the Union's precarious position on Cemetery Ridge at the end of the second day of the battle.